 If we are looking to improve our rank in the local search results we want to do all the standard local SEO jobs that need doing including building citations but we must also consider anything that may interfere with this signal we are trying to send to Google.

-We want a clean and clear transmission of our name, address, phone number (NAP) + website address and the services we offer – but often, there may be noise and interference that effects the clarity of the signal we are trying to send out.
+We want a clean and clear transmission of our name, address, phone number (NAP) + website address and the services we offer – but often, there may be noise and interference that affects the clarity of the signal we are trying to send out.
 So, to ensure we send a clear signal we must consider:

 - Have you ever changed your business name?
 Even a little bit?